 Small Batch Red Velvet Cupcakes

-Small Batch Red Velvet Cupcakes with cream cheese frosting are moist and delicious homemade cupcakes from scratch without a cake mix.
+Small Batch Red Velvet Cupcakes with cream cheese frosting are moist and delicious homemade cupcakes for two without a cake mix.

 Ingredients